-The Falcons School for Boys Pre Preparatory endeavour to instil a love of literature and words; we try to ensure that through the teaching of English, the world becomes an exciting place for our boys.
+The Falcons Pre-Prep endeavours to instil a love of literature and words; we try to ensure that through the teaching of English, the world becomes an exciting place for our boys.
 By planning creative and inspiring lessons, we expose pupils to a variety of literary styles while accommodating different types of learners.
-There are also plenty of visits to the school from a wide range of professionals, including authors and actors who provide a range of exciting workshops.
+There are also many visits to the school from a wide range of professionals, including authors and actors who provide a range of exciting workshops.

-Right from the beginning in Nursery and Reception, the boys cover English through the Literacy and Communication and Language aspects of the EYFS curriculum.
-They are taught phonics, handwriting, guided reading and speaking and listening is a priority from the outset.
-Speaking and listening is the vital part of Language and Literacy in Early Years; listening to stories, poems and patterns in language is crucial for language development, which is vital for personal development and effective learning all through their school career.
+In the Early Years, the boys cover English through the Literacy and Communication and Language aspects of the curriculum.
+They are taught phonics, handwriting and guided reading, alongside speaking and listening which are a priority from the outset.
+Speaking and listening is the vital part of Language and Literacy in Early Years; listening to stories, poems and patterns in language is crucial for language development.

-The boys start phonics in Nursery and learn a new grapheme/phoneme each week.
-Alphabet books are sent home initially, aimed to generate interest in reading.
-As the year progresses, boys move onto one-sentence books.
+The boys start phonics in Nursery after an initial assessment.
+Alphabet books are sent home, aimed to generate interest in reading.
+As the year progresses, boys move onto one-sentence books, supplemented by reading packs.
 In Reception, the boys consolidate and learn their sounds, using this for both reading and writing.
-We encourage writing all around the classroom as much as possible, and every class has a writing table and multifarious opportunities to write as part of role play and other classroom activities.

 We have an extensive boy-targeted guided reading collection, a new scheme of daily reading books and a fully-stocked library which caters for a wide range of abilities and interests and encourages reading for pleasure as well as meaning.

 Recent assessment data show 87% of our boys are making expected, good or excellent progress in reading and writing.